SPONGE-JL/CodeLab-Terraform-CloudFront/.setup-history/b-remote-backend.md

 }
 ```

-You can also check in console at `Permission > Object Ownership` like this:
+You can also check in console at `Permission > Object Ownership > Edit` like this:

 ![result-object-ownership](images/about-backend/result-object-ownership.png)